h-lopez/spoticli/README.md

 5. spoticli checks if playback is active
 6. spoticli pauses playback if active
 7. spoticli creates web browser object and visits the preview
-8. user will not be able to interact with the preview (since it's behind the scenes)
+8. user will not be able to interact with the preview (since it's occuring OUTSIDE of the player)

 review: shit solution